 Well, I do work from home, not in a co-working space or in a company environment.
 I have a remote team.
 We are close, but we don’t have face-to-face interactions.
 I am in front of my computer a lot, but I don’t do much video conferencing when I have meetings or talk to people online.
 When I travel to speak or visit clients, I travel by myself.
 I usually eat by myself.
 When I travel to a place I’ve never been before, I’d join a tour by myself.
 It does sound a bit lonely, doesn’t it?

 I am indeed alone often.
 However, I do enjoy doing stuff on my own.
 Some of my friends feel weird eating alone at restaurants.
-They prefer to eat in their hotel rooms.
-I don’t.
+They prefer to eat in their hotel rooms, and I don’t.
 I am totally OK eating alone and doing my own things.
-I see it as a date with myself.
-I really enjoy my own down time.
+I see it as a date with myself and I really enjoy my own downtime.
 So, no issue in being alone.

 Even though I don’t feel lonely, isolated or alone, I do miss having colleagues around.
 I remembered how wonderful it was just walking down the aisles and asking colleagues to have lunch together or go out for a walk after a long meeting.
 It just feels good to have someone around to brainstorm with, vent or just simply talk trash.
 I do miss that.
 Again, this is the price I have to pay if I want to work for myself.